triplea-game/triplea/docs/development/supply-network.md

 The supply step belongs after fixed reinforcements and before Combat Move.
 Re-entering or loading the same owner-round does not increment counters twice.

+## Isolation and movement timing

+Movement blocking is based on the isolation state recorded at the unit owner's supply phase, not on an unannounced mid-turn network recalculation.

+With the default two-turn threshold:

+1. when a road is cut, the territory immediately reports that current road supply is cut, but units that have not yet reached their next owner supply phase remain in `PENDING_ISOLATION` and may still move
-`SupplyAwareMoveDelegate` recalculates the current network immediately before the authoritative move.
-A land unit in an unsupplied territory cannot move in Combat Move or redeployment.
-Edit mode bypasses this rule.
+2. at the next owner supply phase, each affected land unit records one out-of-supply owner turn; it remains on the map, receives an `O1/2` marker, and cannot move in Combat Move or redeployment
+3. at the following owner supply phase, the unit reaches `O2/2` and is removed through the normal synchronized change stream
+4. restored supply clears the counter before removal and returns the unit to normal movement

+`SupplyAwareMoveDelegate` reads the recorded counter before accepting an authoritative move.
+Maps that enable the supply network but omit `SupplyDelegate` fall back to immediate current-network rejection so a misconfigured scenario cannot bypass supply restrictions.
+Edit mode bypasses the rule.

 ## Attrition